 - Even statistics get an eye-appealing boost through visual representations and infographics.
 And, seeing numbers in pictures helps us put the pieces together and remember the facts through story.

 - Compelling videos give readers a story in motion.
 Plus, in a short time span, you share a wealth of information through imagery.

-Listen around the water cooler, in the pub after work or take a peak at any social media site to understand the shareability of stories.
-Tales true, false, outright gossip or twisted get passed around social circles.
+Listen around the water cooler, in the pub after work, or take a peek at any social media site to understand the shareability of stories.
+Tales true, false, outright gossip, or twisted get passed around social circles.

 Realizing the power of a story, Snapchat and Instagram launched similar versions of Stories.
 This feature allows Instagrammers and Snapchatters to link photos rather than showing snippets of life through individual frames.
 (Check out the article Why and How to Use Instagram Stories on Social Media Today.)

-Using these formats and others to spread stories and even birth new storytellers moves your message quickly.
+Using these formats and others to spread stories and even birth new storytellers move your message quickly.
 It also gives you the opportunity to interact with your audience and get creative with postings.

-All the creativity in the worlds means nil if you miss the mark with your audience.
+All the creativity in the world means nil if you miss the mark with your audience.
 So, again, statistics and analytics play a valuable role as you integrate stories into your content.